Passing

 Story & Plot Summary: Passing

 Quick Plot Summary: Released in 2021, Passing is a Drama film directed by Rebecca Hall.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Tessa Thompson.
+It provides a scannable look at the movie's central conflict involving Tessa Thompson as Irene Redfield.

 Story Breakdown